scpark20/KimchiSpeech/index.md

 ## English TTS

-Text1: The Middle Ages brought calligraphy to perfection, and it was natural therefore.
+Text 1: The Middle Ages brought calligraphy to perfection, and it was natural therefore.

 | **GT** | **Tacoton2** |
 | :--- | :--- |